 This ability was introduced when Android 8.0 Oreo was launched, it included launchers programs that offer the developers to pinned an application shortcut and to pin application widgets to the launcher.
 Like a pinned shortcut, pinned widgets allow users to access certain kind of task in the application.
 It is easy to install or implement

 Few widgets required some additional work regarding settings and configuration before they execute which attracts and allow extreme customization.
 Android based widgets shows their configuration options when it’s placed on the home screen.
 So, it is advisable that no include more than 33 configuration choices.

 Creation of Widget XML file –

-The first thing we need to create is AppWidgetProviderInfo object.
+The first thing we need to create is the AppWidgetProviderInfo object.
 It should be defined in a separate widget XML file.
-We have to Right click on Project and then create a new folder named as ‘xml’, then right click on this folder and then create a new XML file.
+We have to Right click on Project and then create a new folder named as ‘xml’, then right-click on this folder and then create a new XML file.
 We must ensure that resource type of this XML file set to AppWidgetProvider.
 We can define multiple properties in this xml file

 Creation of Widget layout –

 In this step we have to define the layout for the proposed widget in our default XML file.
 We can drag different components to create auto xml.
 This layout file is an important component of an android widget, it defines the looks and feel of a widget.
 It contains various properties like, Size of the widget, Resizing possibilities, Update interval, or Preview image in the widget menu.

 Once we are done with the Layout definition, we must create a fresh JAVA file for widget.
 This is an important class as it defines all the logics a widget may use; it also describes what will happen if a widget is updated in future.

 We can also use any existing Java file and it could be extended with AppWidgetProvider class.
 We can also override its update method, where we can define the object of two classes which are and RemoteViews and PendingIntent.